proxytranslation/user-docs/workbench/introduction.md

 1. In the Dashboard menu, see the _Languages_ part.
 If you hover overany of the target languages, a menubar will be displayed to the right.
-Click on "Translate in List View".
+Click on "Translate in List View"..

-2. Click on "Manage segments" in Content menu.
+2. Click on "Manage segments" in Content menu...

 3. Enter the Page list and hover over any entry to display a menu to the right.
-Click on "Translate in List View"
+Click on "Translate in List View"...

-Each action will take you to the Workbench in a new tab.
-It will look like this:
+.. and the Workbench will open in a new tab.

-Let's get into the details.